 Mrs. Morton stated that persons can do minor infrastructural improvements to their property where they can.
-They can also create or update their business website, become more familiar with technology to market their business and to recruit new customers by offering more convenient ways to book ahead.
+They can also create or update their business website with resources similar to a Web Design Kings lynn company like Rivmedia, or one within their local area, as well as become more familiar with technology to market their business and to recruit new customers by offering more convenient ways to book ahead.

 “Regularly post videos and updates on our iconic sites and attractions.
 For example, ongoing upgrades that are taking place at black rocks, at Cockleshell and the ECO Park,” she said.

 Mrs. Morton encouraged the stakeholders to stay in touch with guests who would have enjoyed their services in the past.
 She added that persons should look for opportunities to form partnerships with other businesses in the industry.

 “For example, restaurants with farmers, taxis with tour guides, so you design unique and exciting packages for the season ahead,” she said.

 Mrs. Morton also encouraged persons to repurpose their businesses where they can in order to keep themselves and others employed and bring in revenue.